-Key outcomes or Other
+Key outcomes or Other achievements:

-achievements:

-\ What opportunities for training and professional development has the project provided?
+What opportunities for training and professional development has the project provided?

-The Konza LTER program provides training and professional development opportunities at many levels, including K-12 teachers, undergraduate and graduate students, post-doctoral scientists from a number of different institutions, junior tenure-earning faculty members, and professional research staff.
+The Konza LTER program provides training and professional development opportunities at many levels, including K-12 teachers, undergraduate and graduate students, post-doctoral scientists from a number of different institutions, junior tenure earning faculty members, and professional research staff.
 Below we summarize some of the recent and continuing opportunities provided by the KNZ program.

-The Konza Prairie Schoolyard LTER (SLTER) program is in its 24th year as a science education program for K-12 teachers and their students, built around the successful Konza Prairie LTER program.
+The Konza Prairie Schoolyard LTER (SLTER) program is in its 25th year as a science education program for K-12 teachers and their students, built around the successful Konza Prairie LTER program.
 The Konza Prairie SLTER program aims to educate students about ecology and global change, with emphasis on regional grasslands, by engaging students and teachers in realistic and relevant science-based activities focused on long-term data collection at our LTER site.
 These activities were designed to give students an understanding of ecology, provide them the opportunity to collect and interpret their own data.
 K-12 teachers who wish to bring their classes to Konza Prairie and to experience the Schoolyard LTER activities must first participate in a Summer Teachers' Workshop.
 This week-long program introduces the teachers to each of the activities offered by the Konza Environmental Education Program (KEEP) and, at the completion of the workshop, allows them to tailor an educational experience specific to the needs of their students.
 The teachers who complete the program qualify to bring their classes to Konza for no charge and have their bus transportation costs paid.
 This agreement stands for the rest of the teachers' professional career.
 These educators have become important partners in KEEP and many return annually.
-We have trained 109 area teachers since our program began in 1998.
-The number of SLTER student participants in 2021 (most recent year with complete data) was 309.
-Due to the pandemic, KEEP welcomed visitors to KPBS for only 1⁄2 of the year.
+We have trained 121 area teachers since our program began in 1998.
+The number of SLTER student participants in 2022 (most recent year with complete data) was 644.

 KEEP has partnered with the Manhattan/Ogden KS School District 383 and Fort Riley/Junction City School District 475 to be a ready source of informal science education - specifically addressing core science concepts that are easily experienced during a Konza visit.
 To meet this need we train volunteer docents that assist in public education and outreach activities.
 New docents are added to the program annually and receive 40 hours of training on the history and ecology of the tallgrass prairie as well as an overview of research being conducted at Konza.
 Experienced docents regularly are appraised of new research program and the progress of existing research and become ambassadors of science to the community.
-The KEEP program has trained over 300 docents (48 who were active during this reporting year).
+The KEEP program has trained over 300 docents (60 who were active during this reporting year).
 Additionally, we partner with the Flint Hills Discovery Center (Manhattan, KS) to co-host visiting school groups.

 The Konza LTER program continues to emphasize quality graduate student training.
-During the 2021-2022 funding period, we provided stipends and other forms of non-financial support (vehicle use, site use, analytical laboratory use, attendance at regional/national meetings) for 29 graduate students, including both KSU and non-KSU graduate students.
-We continue to foster graduate research involving students attending Colorado State University, University of Kansas, Oklahoma State University, Johns Hopkins, Wyoming, UNC-Greensboro, Penn State, and Oregon State.
-In 2021-2022, 11 thesis/dissertations were completed that included research conducted and data acquired from Konza Prairie.
+During the 2022-2023 funding period, we provided stipends and other forms of non-financial support (vehicle use, site use, analytical laboratory use, attendance at regional/national meetings) for 31 graduate students, including both KSU and non-KSU graduate students.
+We continue to foster graduate research involving students attending Colorado State University, University of Kansas, Johns Hopkins, Wyoming, UNC-Greensboro, Penn State, and Oregon State.
+In 2022-2023, 13 thesis/dissertations were completed that included research conducted and data acquired from Konza Prairie.